Dr Paul Johnston – Unit Head

 He obtained a PhD on selenium toxicity in aquatic invertebrates, from the University of London, in 1984.
-Paul now has almost 25 years experience in providing scientific advice and expertise to Greenpeace International and national/regional offices around the world.
+Paul now has 30 years experience in providing scientific advice and expertise to Greenpeace International and national/regional offices around the world.

 David obtained a degree in marine and freshwater biology in 1989, and a PhD in marine microbial ecology in 1993, both from the University of London, before continuing with postdoctoral research into nutrient pollution in the Adriatic Sea.
-A senior scientist, David joined the Greenpeace Research Laboratories in 1994, and now has more than 15 years experience in organic analytical chemistry and development of policies for environmental protection.
+A senior scientist, David joined the Greenpeace Research Laboratories in 1994, and now has more than 20 years experience in environmental forensics and development of policies for environmental protection.

 Iryna graduated from Kiev State University in 1980 with a Masters degree in chemistry.
 In 1991, following research into chemical reaction kinetics at the Ukrainian Academy of Science, Iryna began work with the Kiev Laboratory of Greenpeace.
 She managed the Kiev Lab from 1993 and then joined the group at Exeter, as a scientist, in 1995.
+Iryna obtained her PhD from the University of Birmingham in 2017, for work on human exposure to brominated flame retardants from foods contaminated by electronic waste recycling operations in China.
 Aside from her expertise in organic analytical chemistry, Iryna also acts as a radiation safety advisor for Greenpeace.

 Kevin gained a degree in chemistry from the University of Sheffield, followed by a PhD in synthetic organic chemistry from the University of Sydney in 1996.